ringlej/ptxdist/doc/user_manual.rst

 -  Some entries need a free text to enter, they are marked with leading brackets ``()`` and the free text in it

-Menus and submenus in Kconfig (sectioning)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are dozens of entries in the PTXdist configuring menus.
-To handle them, they are divided and separated into logical units.

-The main building blocks in the *userland configuration* menu are:

--  Host Options: Some parts of the project are build host relevant only.
-   For example PTXdist can build the DDD debugger to debug applications running on the target.

--  Root Filesystem: Settings to arrange target’s root filesystem and to select the main C runtime library

--  Applications: Everything we like to run on your target.

-The main building blocks in the *platform configuration* menu are:

--  Architecture: Basic settings, like the main and sub architecture the target system uses, the toolchain to be used to build everything and some other architecture dependent settings.

--  Linux kernel: Which kernel revision and kernel configuration should be used

--  Bootloader: Which bootloader (if any) should be built in the project

--  The kind of image to populate a root filesystem into the target system

-The main building blocks in the *board setup configuration* menu are:

--  Network: Network settings for the target

--  Host: Host setup to be able to reach the target system

 At this point it could be useful to walk to the whole menus and their submenus to get an idea about the amount of features and applications